TZstatsADS/Fall2018-Project2-sec2proj2_grp12/README.md

 Yang Yang contributes to data collection and a dynamic html page.

-Jiaqian Yu contributes to data cleaning, the Tab "Choose Destination" and all the intergration part.
+Jiaqian Yu contributes to data cleaning, the Tab "Choose Destination" , all the intergration and GitHub repo.

 Tao Han contributes to data preprocessing and the Tab "Choose Months and Carriers".